Temperature Conversion Formulas and Online Calculator

 Rankine (° R)

-The Rankine scale, called after the Scottish engineer W J M Rankine (1820-1872) who created the scale, is the Kelvin scale using the Fahrenheit degree instead of the Celsius.
+The Rankine temperature scale, called after the Scottish engineer W J M Rankine (1820-1872) who created the scale, is the Kelvin scale using the Fahrenheit degree instead of the Celsius.
 So a 1°R difference in temperature is equivalent to a 1°F difference in temperature.

 Enter your value of °R and press convert.
 The equivalent in Celsius, Fahrenheit and Kelvin are displayed.